 What is a Factor Rate?

 Since merchant cash advances aren’t business loans (but sale of future business receivables) the interest calculated isn’t done in the fashion you’d see with a business loan provided by a traditional business lenders.
-Cash advances are calculated using a formula called “factor rates” that are usually in the 1.16 – 1.49 range.
+Cash advances are calculated using a formula called “factor rates” which are usually in the 1.16 – 1.49 range.
 A factor rate represents the ratio of the total business loan payback as compared to the amount of the loan advance funded to the small business.

-For example, if a small business owner took out a merchant cash advance loan for $10,000 at a factor rate of 1.25, the small business would payback $12,500 over the course of the term.
+For example, if a small business owner took out a merchant cash advance loan for $10,000 at a factor rate of 1.25, the small business would pay-back $12,500 over the course of the term.
 This factor rate doesn’t include additional fees that can be up to 10% of the total funding amount.
 Such fees include banking fees, underwriting fees, ACH fees, etc..

 Are Cash Advances Worth It?